 Gold shorts were adopted towards the end of the 1964-65 season in an effort to give the team a more modern appearance.
 The match programme, Molinews (oh dear) announced the return of black shorts on 9 August 1969.
 The following season a stylish new badge was introduced consisting of a wolf leaping over the letters "WW."
 This evolved into three wolves worn in the centre of the shirt while the lettering remained on the left breast.

 Defeat in the UEFA Cup final.
 Against Spurs in 1972 was followed by League Cup success in 1974.
 After a season in the Second Division, Wolves returned to the First Division as champions in 1977 and a second League Cup win in 1980.

-A wolf's head replaced the leaping wolves in 1979, perhaps the most iconic of the designs that appeared in the decade.
+A wolf's head replaced the leaping wolves in 1979.
+Designed by Ian Jackson this was perhaps the most iconic of the designs that appeared in the decade.